Onyx-Protocol/Onyx/docs/protocol/specifications/data.md

 Serialization Flags Examples | Description
 -----------------------------|---------------------------------------------------------------------------
-0000 0000                    | Minimal serialization without witness and with hashes of reference data and asset definitions instead of their actual content.
+0000 0000                    | Minimal serialization without witness and with hashes of previous output commitment, reference data and asset definitions instead of their actual content.
 0000 0011                    | Minimal serialization needed for full verification.
-Contains witness fields and redundant [output commitment](#transaction-output-commitment), but with hashes of reference data and asset definitions instead of their actual content.
+Contains witness fields and [output commitment](#transaction-output-commitment), but with hashes of reference data and asset definitions instead of their actual content.
-0000 0101                    | Non-redundant full binary serialization with witness fields, reference data and asset definitions.
+0000 0101                    | Non-redundant binary serialization with witness fields, reference data and asset definitions, but with the hash of the output commitment instead of its actual content.

 ### Transaction ID